 When your camera is in those modes, the shutter stays open longer than usual.
 That means that any motion, whether it's your subject moving or you moving the camera, will be captured as a blur on your picture.
 If you're shooting in dim light, use something to steady the camera, like a tripod, or brace your arms on something stable.
 Press the shutter button slowly, and make sure your subjects are completely still.
 Having the shutter open longer increases the risk that your photo will be blurry, but it also lets your camera suck all the available light in from a dimly lit scene, which will result in a picture that's beautifully lit and evocative.

-For more photography tips and information about other related subjects, follow the links on the next page.
+For more photography tips and information about other related subjects, follow the links below.

 - Kodak.com.
 "Lighting for Portraits."
 (Dec.
 16, 2010)http://www.kodak.com/eknec/PageQuerier.jhtml?pq-path=424

 - Kodak.com.
 "Photographing in Dim Light."
 (Dec.
 16, 2010)http://www.kodak.com/eknec/PageQuerier.jhtml?pq-path=38/13915/39/6370/183